OTHER NEUROLOGICAL BACK PROBLEMS

-How does it differ to IVDD?
+How does it differ from IVDD?

-When a traumatic disc extrusion occurs a small fragment from a healthy disc (IVDD is a diseased disc) from the pulpous nucleus (the jelly like centre) breaks free and travels at great speed through the tough outer shell (annulus fibrosis) and whilst doing so; collides heavily with the very delicate spinal cord.
+When a traumatic disc extrusion occurs a small fragment from a healthy disc (IVDD is a diseased disc) from the pulpous nucleus (the jelly-like centre) breaks free and travels at great speed through the tough outer shell (annulus fibrosis) and whilst doing so; collides heavily with the very delicate spinal cord.
 This type of ‘slipped disc’ is also referred to as an ‘explosive disc extrusion’, in view of the speed at which the previously healthy disc ruptures.